NitorCreations/nitor-deploy-tools/docs/commands.md

                         Name of MFA token to use
   -d DURATION, --duration DURATION
-                        Duration for the session in minutes
+                        Duration for the session in minutes -p PROFILE, --profile PROFILE
+                        Profile to edit in ~/.aws/credentials to make role persist in that file for the duration of the session.
 ```

 ## `ndt assumed-role-name`